+Indicator Name Patient experience: Patient involvement in decisions about care

+Priority or additional indicator?
+Priority for 2018/19 QIP

+Dimension Patient-centred

+Direction of Improvement Increase (higher)

+Type Outcome

+Description Percentage of patients and clients who were always or often involved in the care decisions when they saw their doctor or nurse practitioner.

+Unit of Measurement Percentage

+Calculation Methods Numerator / denominator x 100%

-Patient experience: Patient involvement in decisions about care Priority for 2018/19 QIP Patient-centred Increase (higher) Outcome Organizations are expected to measure progress on this indicator using the exact wording of the following survey question: Involvement in care decisions: When you see your doctor or nurse practitioner, how often do they or someone else in the office involve you as much as you want to be in decisions about your care and treatment?
-Percentage Numerator / denominator x 100% To calculate the indicator result, add the number of respondents who responded "always" and "often", divide by the number of respondents who registered an answer for this question (do not include non-respondents or respondents who answered "not applicable/don't know/refused").
-The number of respondents who responded "always" and "often" using the exact wording of the survey question.
-Involvement in care decisions: When you see your doctor or nurse practitioner, how often do they or someone else in the office involve you as much as you want to be in decisions about your care and treatment? using the scale: • Always • Often • Sometimes • Rarely • Never
+Organizations are expected to measure progress on this indicator using the exact wording of the following survey question as in Primary Care Patient Experience Survey (PCPES):

+"Q7.
+When you see your doctor or nurse practitioner, how often do they or someone else in the office involve you as much as you want to be in decisions about your care and treatment?
+Using the scale:

-Not applicable (don't know/refused) Denominator The number of respondents who stated that they have a primary care provider.
-Do not include non-respondents or respondents who answered "not applicable/don't know/refused".
+Always

+OftenSometimes

+Sometimes Rarely

+Never

+Not applicable (don't know/refused)"

+To calculate the indicator result, add the number of respondents who responded "Always" and "Often", divide by the number of respondents

+who registered an answer for this question (do not include non-respondents or respondents who answered "Not applicable(don't know/refused)".
+Numerator Number of respondents who responded "Always" and "Often" to this survey question.
+Denominator Number of respondents who registered a response to this question.
+Exclusions: Non-respondents; Respondents who answered "Not applicable(don't know/refused)".
 Risk adjustment None Current performance: reporting period April 2017 - March 2018 (or most recent 12-month period available) Data source In-house surveys.
 How to access data These data should be accessed from within your own organization.
 Comments Use of the Primary Care Patient Experience Survey (PCPES) is encouraged, as it includes all priority indicator survey questions and more.
 Developed by Health Quality Ontario in collaboration with AFHTO, AOHC, the Ontario College of Family Physicians, and the Ontario Medical Association, the survey is designed to be administered by practices and can be rolled up to the organizational level to support their quality improvement efforts.
 The PCPES captures patients' experiences in two ways: very specific aspects of their most recent primary care visit and their ongoing experience with the care they receive.
 To access the PCPES as well as a comprehensive Survey Support Guide on how to implement it, click here .
 To access an alternate version of the survey for CHCs and AHACs, click here .
 These indicators also align with the Health Quality Ontario's Primary Care Performance Measurement Framework for Ontario , the Ministry's Health Care Experience Survey and the Commonwealth Fund Surveys that are reported in Health Quality Ontario's Measuring Up.